olvlvl/composer-attribute-collector/README.md

 #### Features

-- Zero configuration.
+- Zero configuration
-- No reflection in the generated file.
+- No reflection in the generated file
-- No impact on performance.
+- No impact on performance
-- No dependency (except Composer of course).
+- No dependency (except Composer of course)
-- A single interface to get attribute targets.
+- A single interface to get attribute targets: classes, methods, and properties
-- A single interface to get class attributes.
-- 3 types of cache speed up generation by limiting updates to changed files.
+- 3 types of cache speed up generation by limiting updates to changed files